estruyf/blog-content/content/posts/2019-09-18-speed-up-share-point-framework-builds-with-wsl-2.md

 You might ask yourself, what with the `gulp serve` and the localhost?
 This is covered by WSL 2 as well.

-{{< caption "/2019/09/build6.png" "Serving on localhost"  "data:image/png;base64,iVBORw0KGgoAAAANSUhEUgAAAAoAAAAECAYAAAC3OK7NAAAAAklEQVR4AewaftIAAACISURBVB3Bvw7BUBiH4fdrj1EaCeICxI1gdAXujtHSxCCMbkAsjZAQi40jqaHS9vz8eR6bpWvhb1gcUwagjjAzJOEajna3wy474KaTEZd7wfVZsd+uWM5TCCB+xDsq8UWO4+vsSzbHF1FeIeNPJoIFMBDCgTHsNxkPEhZpwqnXAkFAyERNRf2AD4OMOsZVjMzWAAAAAElFTkSuQmCC" "2004" >}}
+{{< caption-new "/uploads/2019/09/build6.png" "Serving on localhost"  "data:image/png;base64,iVBORw0KGgoAAAANSUhEUgAAAAoAAAAECAYAAAC3OK7NAAAAAklEQVR4AewaftIAAACISURBVB3Bvw7BUBiH4fdrj1EaCeICxI1gdAXujtHSxCCMbkAsjZAQi40jqaHS9vz8eR6bpWvhb1gcUwagjjAzJOEajna3wy474KaTEZd7wfVZsd+uWM5TCCB+xDsq8UWO4+vsSzbHF1FeIeNPJoIFMBDCgTHsNxkPEhZpwqnXAkFAyERNRf2AD4OMOsZVjMzWAAAAAElFTkSuQmCC" "2004" >}}

 > **Related article**: [Use localhost to connect to your Linux applications from Windows](https://devblogs.microsoft.com/commandline/whats-new-for-wsl-in-insiders-preview-build-18945/)